If you’re like most people, going to the doctor is probably one of your least favorite things in the world to do.

 You Feel Unstable When Walking or Standing

-Instability, if it’s not treated immediately, can leave serious and sometimes irreversible damages to your mobility.
+If it’s not treated immediately, Instability can leave serious and sometimes irreversible damages to your mobility.

 You Experience Chronic Pain

-Again, it’s common to have pain every now and then, but when you’re suffering from pain on a daily basis, that’s just not normal.
+Again, it’s common to have pain now and then, but when you’re suffering from pain daily, that’s not normal.

-This type of pain can have a major impact on how you conduct your daily activities.
+This type of pain can significantly impact how you conduct your daily activities.